I'm a provider

 Please wait while you are redirected.

 Chronic, non-cancer pain is responsible for a high burden of illness.
 Common types of chronic pain are lumbar and cervical back pain, chronic headaches, and abdominal pain.
 All of these conditions can be challenging to treat.
 Medications are typically the first-line treatment for chronic pain, and several classes of medications are available.
 These include analgesics (opioid and non-opioid), antidepressants, anticonvulsants, and muscle relaxants.
 There are also a variety of non-pharmacologic treatments, including physical therapy, exercise, cognitive-behavioral interventions, acupuncture, chiropractic, massage.

 Neuromodulation is another form of non-pharmacologic therapy that is usually targeted toward patients with chronic pain that is refractory to other modalities.
 Some forms of neuromodulation, such as transcutaneous electrical nerve stimulation (TENS) and spinal cord stimulation, are established methods of chronic pain treatment.
 Peripheral nerve stimulation, which involves placement of an electrical stimulator on a peripheral nerve, is also used for neuropathic pain originating from peripheral nerves.

 Peripheral Subcutaneous Field Stimulation

 Similar to spinal cord stimulation or peripheral nerve stimulation, permanent implantation is preceded by a percutaneous stimulation trial with at least 50% pain reduction.
 Currently, there is no consensus regarding the indications for PSFS.
 Criteria for a PSFS trial may include a clearly defined, discrete focal area of pain with a neuropathic or combined somatic/neuropathic pain component with characteristics of burning and increased sensitivity, and failure to respond to other conservative treatments including medications, psychological therapies, physical therapies, surgery, and pain management programs.

 The mechanism of PSFS is not known.
-Theories include an increase in endogenous endorphins and other opiate-like substances, modulation of smaller A-delta and C fibers with stimulation of large-diameter A-beta fibers, local stimulation of nerve endings in the skin, local anti-inflammatory and membrane depolarizing effect, or a central action via antegrade activation of A-beta nerve fibers.
+Theories include an increase in endogenous endorphins and other opiate-like substances, modulation of smaller A-delta and C fibers by stimulated large-diameter A-beta fibers, local stimulation of nerve endings in the skin, local anti-inflammatory and membrane-depolarizing effect, or a central action via antegrade activation of A-beta nerve fibers.
 Complications of PSFS include lead migration or breakage and infection of the lead or neurostimulator.